1.9. Basic Abilities

 Covert Abilities

 The four covert Basic Abilities allow you to dodge, move, and attack in unexpected ways.
 The next chapter (1.10.
-Covert Operations) will cover the Sneaky status in more detail and give full examples of covert operations in action.
+Covert Operations) will cover the Evasive status in more detail and give full examples of covert operations in action.

 Sneak